Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-“King” follows it and has become my absolute fave track from the album at this time, a song that truly highlights all the factors that makes RECKER such a kick ass entity.
-Talented players executing a well-constructed composition, taking it though its paces, hitting hard in all the right spots and the results speak for themselves.
+“King” follows it and has become my absolute fave track from the album at this time, a song that truly highlights all the factors that make RECKER such a kick-ass entity.
+Talented players executing a well-constructed composition, taking it through its paces, hitting hard in all the right spots and the results speak for themselves.

 In fact, all the results presented on this album are stellar, top-notch slabs of alluring audibility for the metal sect.
 Gritty heavyweights such as “Nation On Fire“, the blues-infused grooves of both “Something Wicked (This Way Comes)“, and “Light It Up“, or the speedier alt. metal feel of “Let Us Prey“, is all quite impressive.
 “Nation On Fire” is a real stand out for its wall of guitars, ones that emit some stunning solos while occasionally unplugging for some acoustic string passages at some points, too.